 - private sector and commercial bodies.

 Look for job vacancies at:

 - Inside Housing - Jobs

-- Local Government Talent: Jobs
+- LG Jobs

 Most employers run in-house training or hire training agencies to run courses on relevant topics, such as health and safety, dealing with difficult tenants, neighbourhood nuisance and regulatory updates.

-- Moving up the management structure to become a housing manager, with line management responsibility for a team of housing officers.
+You may progress by specialising in a certain area, such as homelessness assessment, anti-social behaviour, special needs housing, tenant support and liaison, allocations, rent accounts or urban renewal and regeneration.
+Alternatively, you could move up the management structure to become a housing manager, with line management responsibility for a team of housing officers.
 In some organisations there will be an intermediary step of senior housing officer or team leader.